 Of course, the main attraction of this 36-acre park is the 250-year-old Dutch windmill De Zwaan.
 In fact, De Zwaan is an operating mill that grinds grains into flour that you can purchase from the gift shop.
 You can also tour the windmill’s five floors.

 Windmill Island Gardens is located at 1 Lincoln Avenue within walking distance of downtown Holland’s hotels, shops, and restaurants.
-Admission is $12 per adult, $6 for ages 3 to 15, and free for kids younger than 3.
+Admission is $12 per adult, $6 for ages 3 to 15, and free for children younger than 3.

 Tulip Immersion Garden: The Journey of the Tulip

 The Tulip Immersion Garden runs for the length of the festival at Beechwood Church, 895 Ottawa Beech Road.
 Tickets are $15 for adults and $5 for ages 3-12.
-Admission is free for children age 2 and younger.
+Admission is free for children aged 2 and younger.

 Nelis’ Dutch Village